 Short Description

 Feel the mystical vibes of the weird and wonderful Dia de los Muertos, or the annual Day of the Dead festival, on a five-day cultural exploration of Mexico City and surrounds.
-Visit the museums of Frida Kahlo and Diego Rivera and learn all about their fascination with death, wander about Puebla city, participate in a traditional Day of the Dead ceremony and see elaborate altars dedicated to the deceased.
+Visit the museums of Frida Kahlo and Diego Rivera and learn all about their fascination with death, wander about the Tlahuac community, participate in a traditional Day of the Dead ceremony and see elaborate altars dedicated to the deceased.
 This festival is all about rituals, so dive straight in to the spooky and sacrilegious ceremonies that has made this tradition so infamous.
 Oh, and Mexico City’s tacos will make you feel you’ve died and gone to heaven, too.

 Destinations